justme789/Advent_of_Code_2021/README.md

 My solutions are in no way shape or form the best, fastes, or cleanest solutions, but I think it'll be fun to look back at this next year and see what has changed.

 Since I will be using Java for all the puzzles I'll set down some ground rules and stuff I do before viewing the puzzle.
-- Have the .java file created
+- Create the .java file.
-- Create Main method
+- Create Main method.
-- Use the Scanner Library to use puzzle input in code
+- Use the Scanner Library to use puzzle input in code.
-- Store info in a list
+- Store values read by Scanner in a list.
-- A basic generic for loop that goes over that list Having this stuff set up shaves of 30ish seconds of the time needed and is reusable for most of the puzzles.
+- Use basic generic for loop that goes over that list.
+Having this stuff set up shaves of 30ish seconds of the time needed and is reusable for most of the puzzles.

 I will also be walking you through my thought process, but please bare with me as my main focus is time and not fancy lambdas.